 If your insurers are responsible for paying our charges and expenses, we will obtain the money from them.
 You must tell us immediately if your insurers plan to withdraw cover.
 If you are registered for VAT, you may still have to pay the VAT on our charges and expenses.

 We are not authorised by the Financial Conduct Authority.
-However we are included on the register maintained by the Financial Conduct Authority so that we may carry on insurance mediation activity, which is broadly the advising on, selling and administration of insurance contracts.
+However we are included on the register maintained by the Financial Conduct Authority so that we may carry on insurance distribution activity, which is broadly the advising on, selling and administration of insurance contracts.
 This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Law Society of Scotland.
-The register can be accessed via the Financial Conduct Authority website at: www.fsa.gov.uk/register/home.do
+The register can be accessed via the Financial Conduct Authority website.

 The Scottish Legal Complaints Commission is an independent complaints-handling body, which deals with complaints against Scottish solicitors.
 If you are unhappy with any investment advice you receive from us, you should raise your concerns with them.

-We are required under the Provision of Services Regulations 2009 to provide you with certain details regarding our Professional Indemnity Insurance and to comply with these regulations the required details are displayed in each of our offices.
+We are required under the Provision of Services Regulations 2009 to provide you with certain details regarding our Professional Indemnity Insurance and to comply with these regulations the required details are available on our website.
 These details can also be provided upon written request.